 Originally sacred music was monophonic (a single sung melody), but eventually, composers wrote music that was polyphonic with multiple melodies sung at the same time.
 Some of the earliest surviving polyphonic works were composed by the so-called “Notre Dame School,” a group of composers who lived in Paris from 1160-1250.

 Here’s an example of polyphony by the French composer Pérotin:

 This style evolved further into a genre called the ars nova.
 Music in this style included monophonic chansons and complex polyphonic works called motets.
 Motets were made up of multiple melodies with different lyrics were sung at the same time.
 In France, they were sung in French and Latin.
-The term “motet” stayed in use for a while to describe polyphonic vocal works that typically featured religious texts.

 Here’s a motet by the French composer Guillaume de Machaut (c.
 1300-1377):

 Secular Music was spread by wandering minstrels (called Troubadors in Southern France, Trouvères in northern France, and Minnesinger and Meistersingers in Germany).
 They made their living traveling between villages and castles singing, acting, storytelling, performing tricks, juggling, dancing, and exhibiting trained animals.
 The minstrels were often societal outcasts, but are considered one of the earliest communities of professional musicians.

 Here’s a recreation of a surviving composition by the Troubador Bernart de Ventadorn (1135-1194):